aleszuin/docs/raspberrypibuild.md

 ## 5) Install rfm12pi gateway service

 Install one of the two available gateway scripts and let them run on startup.
-The PHP gateway is the latest and greatest:

 #### PHP Gateway